Josephine Baker

 Biography

-Freda Josephine Baker, naturalized as Joséphine Baker, was an American and French dancer, singer, and actress.
+Freda Josephine Baker, also spelled Joséphine Baker, was an American-born French dancer, singer, actress, and spy for the French Resistance.
 Her career was centered primarily in Europe, mostly in France.
 She was the first Black woman to star in a major motion picture, the 1927 French silent film Siren of the Tropics, directed by Mario Nalpas and Henri Étiévant.

 Read more on Wikipedia →Fun Facts